junpeea/junpeea.github.io/About.md

 <!-- ![](main_profile.png) -->

-Yoon Bae Jun (1990-) is an assistant professor at the Biostatistics Division, School of Public Health, University of Nevada Reno.
-Jun earned a Ph.D. in Statistics, at Seoul National University (2021), and worked as a Postdoc Research Associate at the Department of Statistics at Iowa State University (2021-2023).
+Yoon Bae Jun (1990-) is currently an assistant professor at the Biostatistics Division, School of Public Health, University of Nevada Reno.
+Jun earned a Ph.D. in Statistics, at Seoul National University (2021), and worked as a Postdoc Research Associate at the Department of Statistics, Iowa State University (2021-2023).

 Dr. Jun has been studying Spatial Statistics, Spatial Epidemiology, Environmental Epidemiology, and Statistical Learning methodology for spatially dependent data.

-DR. Jun teaches "SURVIVAL ANALYSIS FOR PUBLIC HEALTH (CHS 765)" and "APPLIED BAYESIAN STATISTICS (CHS 717)" as an instructor for a graduate at University of Nevada Reno.
-Also, Jun developed an online course, "INTRODUCTION TO HEALTH DATA ANALYSIS (CHS 381)" for an undergraduate.
-Dr. Jun taught "Probability and Statistics for Computer Science (STAT 330)" as an instructor for an undergraduate in the Department of Computer Science at Iowa State University (Summer 2022)
+Dr. Jun teaches "SURVIVAL ANALYSIS FOR PUBLIC HEALTH (CHS 765)" and "APPLIED BAYESIAN STATISTICS (CHS 717)" as an instructor for a graduate at the University of Nevada Reno.
+Jun has also developed an online course, "INTRODUCTION TO HEALTH DATA ANALYSIS (CHS 381)," for undergraduates.
+Jun taught “Probability and Statistics for Computer Science (STAT 330)” as an instructor for an undergraduate at Iowa State University (Summer 2022)

+Dr. Jun has been one of the MS Health Analysis and Biostat program committees since Fall, 2023.
+Jun advises the three MS students in Fall, 2024.

 ### Contact